YANJF123/study-notes/notes-jquery-events.md

 });

 // Binding events to elements that don't exist yet
-// this is called event delegation(时间委托)
+// this is called event delegation(事件委托)
 $( "ul" ).on( "click", "li", function() {
     console.log( "Something in a <ul> was clicked, and we detected that it was an <li> element." );
 });